cactool/cactool.github.io/setup/setup.md

 - [Step-by-step guide for installing Cactool on MacOS](/setup/MacOS-setup)

-- [Step-by-step guide for installing Cactool on RaspberryPi] (WIll be addes soon)
+- [Step-by-step guide for installing Cactool on RaspberryPi] (WIll be added soon)

 - [Accessing Cactool outside your network for Multiple coders or coding on the go](/setup/multiple-users)